elm-fluent/elm-fluent/README.rst

 * DONE: NUMBER and DATETIME builtin functions (using `elm-intl <https://github.com/vanwagonet/elm-intl>`_, which means you need `elm-github-install <https://github.com/gdotdesign/elm-github-install/>`_ to install at the moment.
 * DONE: Mechanism for HTML messages, with attaching of event handlers or other arbitrary Attributes to nodes
-* TODO: Good error handling for all errors in FTL files
+* DONE: Good error handling for all errors in FTL files
 * TODO: Docs!!!

 Credits